Originally written by ZRT Laboratory author. Reproduced with permission. Last reviewed: May 2026.

 Why Does Menopause Cause Skin Itching?

-Estrogen plays an important role in skin health and moisture at the receptor level, as well as impacting the microbiome of mouth, gut and skin [2].
-Microbiome changes related to menopause may increase intestinal permeability, which increases the likelihood of food intolerances and atopic dermatitis.
-Factor in vaginal dryness and atrophy, sweating from hot flashes, and hives (discussed below) – and it’s understandable why many menopausal women complain of itchiness.
+Oestrogen plays an important role in skin health, moisture, and barrier function at the receptor level.
+It also influences the microbiome of the skin, gut, and mouth.
+Microbiome changes related to menopause may increase intestinal permeability, raising the likelihood of food intolerances and atopic dermatitis.
+Combined with vaginal dryness, sweating from hot flushes, and hormonal changes affecting histamine regulation, skin itching is a common and underappreciated menopausal symptom.

 Can Menopause Cause Hives?

-Hives, also called chronic urticaria, is approximately twice as common in women as in men and may be associated with hormonal changes such as the menstrual cycle, pregnancy, menopause, hormonal contraceptives or hormone replacement therapy.
-Although the exact mechanism is not well understood, sex hormones appear to modulate immune and inflammatory cell functions, including mast cell secretion of histamine.
-One study also suggests that patients with chronic urticaria have lower levels of serum DHEA-S (dehydroepiandrosterone sulfate), an adrenal hormone that tends to decline with age [3].
-In addition to the drop in sex hormones, stress is commonly elevated during menopause, leading to high output of cortisol and adrenaline which are frequently associated with hives.
+Chronic urticaria (hives) is approximately twice as common in women as in men and is associated with hormonal fluctuations including those of the menstrual cycle, pregnancy, menopause, and hormonal therapies.
+Sex hormones appear to modulate immune and inflammatory cell function, including mast cell secretion of histamine.
+Research also suggests that women with chronic urticaria tend to have lower levels of DHEA-S — an adrenal hormone that declines with age.
+Elevated cortisol and adrenaline from stress, which is commonly heightened during menopause, are also frequently associated with hives.

 Can Menopause Cause Acne?